sonukumarraj007/java-script/README.md

 ```

-## How to find duplicate characters in a String?
+## How to find duplicate characters in a string

 ```ts